415th Special Operations Squadron: Postwar Era

 When arriving at Bolling Field, DC, the squadron returned without people and equipment, and then moved to Shaw Field, South Carolina.
 The unit remained unmanned through July 1946, when new pilots with P-61s and North American B-25 Mitchells arrived.
 It resumed its training in night fighter techniques until May 1947, when the squadron was reassigned to Alaskan Air Command, and was stationed at Adak Army Air Field to defend the Aleutian Islands.
 The squadron flew training patrols until being inactivated on 1 September 1947, with its personnel and aircraft being transferred to the 449th Fighter Squadron (All Weather), upon inactivation.

 Special operations training

 During the final phases of the War in Southeast Asia, the 415th was redesignated the 415th Special Operations Training Squadron, as a component of the 1st Special Operations Wing to replace the 4413th Combat Crew Training Squadron at Hurlburt Field, Florida.

 There, the squadron provided special operations combat training for aircrews in the AC-119G Shadow gunship.
 In early 1971, the unit additionally acquired AC-130H Spectre gunships.
-It lso gave numerous displays and firepower demonstrations of its capabilities.
+It also gave numerous displays and firepower demonstrations of its capabilities.
 In October 1972, the squadron transferred its AC-119s to the Republic of Vietnam Air Force.
 However, the 415th squadron continued its training mission until 30 June 1975 when it was inactivated a second time.